stain/signposting/docs/CONTRIBUTING.rst

 ::

-    python3 -m venv pyprojskel
+    python3 -m venv signpost
-    source pyprojskel/bin/activate
+    source signpost/bin/activate

-If you are using `Anaconda`_ go for:
+If you are using `Anaconda`_ (recommended) go for:

 ::

-    conda create --name pyprojskel python=3.7
+    conda create --name signpost python=3.10
-    conda activate pyprojskel
+    conda activate signpost

-Where :code:`pyprojskel` is the name you wish to give to the environment dedicated to this project.
+Where :code:`signpost` is the name you wish to give to the environment dedicated to this project.

 Either under *pip* or *conda*, install the package in :code:`develop` mode, and also :ref:`tox<Uniformed Tests with tox>`. **Note**, here I assume our project has **no** dependencies.